Postgraduate Loans (PGL) (England)

-The UK government offers a postgraduate loan scheme for UK Nationals (and those with settled status in the UK) who have most recently been resident in England.
+The UK government offers a postgraduate loan scheme for those that meet their nationality and residency criteria who have most recently been resident in England.

 Postgraduate Loans (PGL) are available for full-time and part-time postgraduate Masters degree study.
 They are a contribution towards your cost of study and it is at your discretion to use the loan towards fees or living costs.
 They are non-means tested and will be paid directly to you in three instalments each academic year.